What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 You don't own it.

-The server is in California, so they're gonna search that drive, whether you like it or not.
+So they're going to search that drive whether you like it or not.

-So it's it's all tied in together.
+So it's all tied in together.

-And the idea is um creating a class of basically a neo-feudalism where you have a class that's approved by the system and they are rewarded for their participation in the system, and those that are kept permanently in an underclass through permanent debt that prevents them from ever owning anything, therefore ever building anything.
+And the idea is creating a class of basically a neo-feudalism where you have a class that's approved by the system and they are rewarded for their participation in the system.

 So I don't know how the debt plays into like the cryptocurrency stuff, but obviously the control of currency is like their main weapon and has been for the last couple hundred years.

-So I don't know how digital currency is going to either disrupt it or be folded into their plan, but it definitely is a is a uh a set of rapids in the river, I guess you could say.
+So I don't know how digital currency is going to either disrupt it or be folded into their plan, but it definitely is a is a set of rapids in the river, I guess you could say.

 Yeah, that's that's really interesting and ultimately really alarming.

-Um, I'm a big fan of La Say Faire Capitalism, but for a long time, you know, one of the main practical criticisms against Ayn Rand was you have to have some government involvement in the economy in order to regulate things that most almost everyone agrees with.
+But for a long time, you know, one of the main practical criticisms against Ayn Rand was you have to have some government involvement in the economy in order to regulate things that most almost everyone agrees with.

 So things like building codes, right?